Kings Point, New York: Road

 Major roadways in Kings Point include Bayview Avenue, East Shore Road, Kings Point Road, Middle Neck Road, Redbrook Road, and Steamboat Road.

 Rail

 No rail lines run through Kings Point.
-The nearest Long Island Rail Road station to the village is Great Neck on the Port Washington Branch.
+The nearest Long Island Rail Road station is Great Neck, on the Port Washington Branch.

 Bus

 Kings Point is served by the n57 and n58 bus routes, which are operated by Nassau Inter-County Express.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Kings Point.

 Power

-PSEG Long Island provides power to all homes and businesses within Kings Point.
+PSEG Long Island provides power to all homes and businesses in Kings Point, on behalf of the Long Island Power Authority.

 Sewage

 Kings Point is primarily unsewered.
-As such, the entirety of the village relies on cesspools and septic systems.
+The overwhelming majority of the village, accordingly, relies on cesspools and septic systems.
 The only major exception is the United States Merchant Marine Academy, which operates its own sanitary sewer network.

 Water

-Kings Point is located within the boundaries of the Water Authority of Great Neck North, which provides the entirety of the village with water.
+Kings Point is within the boundaries of the Water Authority of Great Neck North, which provides the village with water.